pschool-in/curriculum/content/grammar/new-topics/clauses.md

 My mother is a nurse *since she likes to help people*.
 *After the storm* there were branches in the streets.
 I asked the question *that no one else wanted to ask*.
-Ravi eats carrots *when she wants to have a snack*.
+Ravi eats carrots *when he wants to have a snack*.
 *If you want to be my friend* you will tell me the truth.
 ```

 ```
-They get along well *because they never see each other*.
+I am not cleaning the dishes *unless pavan helps*.
 I made good money *until I lost my job*.
 *After swimming in the pool*.
 *Because he ran* he was able to catch the bus.
-*Until the sun sets*, I will stay with you.
+*Until the sun sets*, we are going to play.
 ```

 ```
-*As the lights dim*, I will say good-bye.
+*As the lights turn off*, I will go to sleep.
 *Wherever he might go*, I'll follow him.
 *Since I went back to school* I am feeling happy.
 *Whenever you come to visit*, make sure to bring food.